-According to the Norwegian Public Limited Liability Companies Act, Section 5-6, the AGM shall also deal with the Board's declaration regarding the determination of salary and other remuneration to management employees pursuant to Section 6-16a.
-At the AGM on 15 May 2013, the AGM adopted the following resolution: "The Board of Directors' declaration regarding the determination of salary and other compensation to senior employees is approved."
+According to the Norwegian Public Limited Liability Companies Act, Section 5-6, the AGM shall also deal with the Board's declaration regarding the determination of salary and other remuneration to senior managers pursuant to Section 6-16a.
+An advisory vote shall be held at the AGM following the Board of Directors' guidelines for the determination of salary and other remuneration to senior managers.
+The guidelines for schemes as mentioned in §16-6 a first paragraph third sentence must be approved at the AGM and are binding on the board of directors.
+Otherwise the guidelines are precatory.